Avnu/OpenAvnu/test/README.rst

 sequence.
 The first 60,000 AS presentation times are used for both lines.

 Use the -p option to plot the distrubition of AS time deviations from the fitted line.
-The FFT of the deviations is also plotted if the count option is greater than or equal to 32768.

 Tested using python 2.6.5.